garylirocks/quickrefs/azure-policy.markdown

 - A new assignment created
 - A policy or initiative already assigned to a scope is updated
 - Standard compliance evaluation cycle, once every 24 hours
-- You could trigger an on-demand scan with `az policy state trigger-scan`
+- You could trigger an on-demand scan on a scope with `az policy state trigger-scan -g "rg-gary-playground"`

 ## Order of evaluation